Sabit Ali Shah

-Syed Sabit Ali Shah (1740–1810) was a Sindhi language poet born in Sehwan, Sindh in the Kalhora Dynasty.
+Syed Sabit Ali Shah (1740–1810) was a Sindhi poet born in Sehwan, Sindh in the Kalhora Dynasty.

 Family and education

-His grandfather Syed Noor Muhammad Shah came from Central Asia and stayed in Thatta with Mughal Nawab Azam.
-After Nawab Azam's government coup his grandfather left Thatta, and permanently settled in Sehwan, Sindh.
 His father Syed Madar Ali Shah had three sons including Syed Sabit Ali Shah.
 Syed Sabit Ali Shah received early education from his teacher Akhund Abdul Rehman.
 When his teacher went on Hajj, he started learning Quranic teaching from Mule Chaker and Persian from Akhund Elyas.
-His first teacher in poetry was Makhdom Noor ul Haq Mushtaqi, and finally with Main Sarfraz Khan Kalhoro he became the pupil of Ghulam Ali Madah.
+His first teacher in poetry was Makhdom Noor ul Haq Mushtaqi, and finally with Mian Sarfraz Khan Kalhoro he became the pupil of Ghulam Ali Madah.